How facial biometric verification protects your customers from identity fraud

 MyFace AI services, the ultimate defence against fraud

-To effectively combat fraud, businesses across every industry must distinguish between genuine customers and fraudulent actors.
+To effectively combat fraud, businesses across every industry, especially financial institutions and financial services, must distinguish between genuine customers and fraudulent actors.
 However, tackling fraud requires a nuanced and multi-layered approach to onboarding to effectively prevent criminal activity from entering your online community or services.

 Our MyFace AI services are your ultimate defence against fraudsters attempting to spoof your systems.
 Each AI service strengthens your existing verification and authentication processes.
 Our suite of complementary solutions tackles various levels of fraud, from sophisticated AI-generated deepfakes to identity document fraud.